 This is a term many of you will be familiar with.
-It stands for Medium Density Fibreboard and is a type of man-made wood used in a wide range of furniture used across the whole home.
+It stands for Medium Density Fibreboard and is a type of man-made wood (sometimes referred to as "engineered wood") used in a wide range of furniture used across the whole home.

 Can be produced in a range of colours and wood-effect finishes, solid construction, inexpensive to make, easy-to-cut to shape.

-The gorgeous Curvaceous snow floor drawer and basin unit is manufactured from high gloss white MDF
+The gorgeous Harrison white floorstanding vanity drawer unit and basin is manufactured from high gloss white MDF

 This term is perhaps a little more obscure.
 It stands for Melamine Faced Chipboard and is used to provide thinner sides to certain furniture items, where thicker MDF isn't necessary.